Plumbing, Technician Tips, Business Tips, Guides, Industry Insights

 SOURCE: Payscale.com

-Nationally, Payscale.com data shows the following trends for the average salary for a plumber:
+Nationally, Payscale.com data shows the following projections for the median plumber salary:

 The #1 newsletter for the trades.

-But Patrick MacIsaac, managing partner at The Roby Family of Companies in Charlotte, North Carolina, knows a career in the trades can be lucrative, even without a database.
+But Patrick MacIsaac, managing partner at The Roby Family of Companies in Charlotte, N.C., knows a career in the trades can be lucrative, even without a database.

 In fact, parents should do more to encourage children not interested in college to consider careers in the trades, MacIsaac says.